alexbird-hunterindustries/blog/_posts/2023-10-30-tactical-ddd-extend-the-standard-libraries.md

 Resources about hexagonal architecture:
  - [Ready for changes with Hexagonal Architecture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) (from the Netflix Technology Blog)
- - Vaugh Vernon's *Implementing Domain-Driven Design* For more on hex architecture, refer the the Vaugh Vernon book *Implementing Domain-Driven Design*, this
+ - Vaugh Vernon's *Implementing Domain-Driven Design* For more on hex architecture, refer to the Vaugh Vernon book *Implementing Domain-Driven Design*, this
  - you'll also find lots through a web search for "hexagonal architecture" or "ports and adapters architecture"